vercel/turborepo/crates/turborepo-wax/README.md

 ## Combinators

-Glob patterns can be composed and matched together using the [`any`] combinator.
+Glob patterns can be combined and matched together using the [`any`] combinator.
 [`any`] accepts an [`IntoIterator`] with items that are compiled [`Pattern`]s or `str` slices.
 The output is an [`Any`], which implements [`Pattern`] and efficiently matches any of its input patterns.